May 25th, 2018 was a date that struck terror into the hearts of those who had ignored the General Data Protection Regulation (GDPR).

 deGRANDSON Global is an ISO Certified Educational Organization

-We have chosen ISO 21001 certification because, unlike IRCA and Exemplar badges (which in our opinion are commercially compromised), it is based on independent third-party assessment.
-It is a ‘university grade’ standard in use globally by schools, colleges, and universities to demonstrate their competence.
+We have chosen ISO 21001 certification because, unlike IRCA and Exemplar badges (which, in our opinion, are commercially compromised), it is based on independent third-party assessment.
+It is a ‘university grade’ standard globally used by schools, colleges, and universities to demonstrate competence.